rananna/back-to-the-future-timecircuits/readme.md

 #### **Core Functionality**
 * **Three-Row BTTF Display**: Three full rows of displays for Destination Time, Present Time, and Last Time Departed.
 * **Accurate & Automatic Time**:
-    * **NTP Synchronization**: Automatically fetches the current time from a pool of NTP servers (`pool.ntp.org`, `time.google.com`, `time.nist.gov`) to ensure the "Present Time" is always perfectly accurate.
+    * **NTP Synchronization**: Automatically fetches the current time from a pool of NTP servers to ensure the "Present Time" is always perfectly accurate.
     * **Full Time Zone Support**: Includes a comprehensive list of world time zones with automatic Daylight Saving Time adjustments.
 Both "Present Time" and "Destination Time" can be set to different time zones.

-* **Audio-Visual Experience**:
+#### **Authentic Audio-Visual Experience**
 * **Dynamic Sound Effects**: An integrated DFPlayer Mini MP3 module plays iconic movie sounds for events like time travel, button confirmations, and power-ups.
-The system dynamically scans the SD card for sound files, which must be named correctly (e.g., `TIME_TRAVEL.mp3`, `ACCELERATION.mp3`).
-    * **Physical Time Travel Animations**: Trigger a physical animation on the hardware where all displays flicker with random dates and times before settling on the new present time.
-    * **Multiple Animation Styles**: Choose from several animation styles via the web UI, including "Sequential Flicker," "Random Flicker," "All Displays Random," "Counting Up," and "Wave Flicker".
+* **Multi-Phase Time Travel Animation**: A screen-accurate, multi-stage animation sequence brings time travel to life:
+    1.  **Acceleration to 88 MPH**: The bottom display transforms into a speedometer, showing the speed climbing from 0 to 88 MPH while the other displays flicker as they attempt to lock on.
+    2.  **White Flash Climax**: At the moment 88 MPH is reached, all displays flash brilliantly white.
+    3.  **Temporal Displacement**: The displays flicker with chaotic, random values.
+    4.  **Time Blur**: All three rows rapidly cycle through years, months, and days, creating the illusion of time blurring past.
+    5.  **Arrival Echo**: A final jolt and flicker where the "Present Time" briefly shows the "Destination Time" before settling.
+* **Iconic Date Override**: For maximum authenticity, the entire animation sequence temporarily uses the iconic dates from Marty's first time jump (departing Oct 26, 1985, arriving Nov 05, 1955).
+The clock's real time is restored upon completion.
-    * **Random Glitch & Malfunction Effects**: A configurable "instability" setting allows for random, intermittent display glitches for an authentic feel.
+* **Random Glitch & Malfunction Effects**: A configurable "instability" setting allows for random, intermittent display glitches.
 There's also a separately configurable chance for a more dramatic **"malfunction" sequence**, where displays go haywire, show an error message like "TIME CIRCUIT OVERLOAD," and simulate a full reboot.
 * **Cinematic Boot Sequence**: A non-blocking startup sequence plays on the displays, showing messages like "88 MPH," "RECALIBRATING," and "CAPACITOR FULL".

-#### **Advanced Web Interface & Data Link**
+#### **Advanced Web Interface & Connectivity**
-* **Live, Interactive Header**: The UI header is a screen-accurate, real-time replica of the physical display that doubles as the primary control surface.
-Clicking on the **Destination, Present, or Last Time Departed** rows will instantly and smoothly navigate you to the corresponding settings section, creating an immersive and intuitive "what you see is what you edit" experience.
+* **Live, Interactive Header**: The UI header is a screen-accurate, real-time replica of the physical display.
+Clicking on any row instantly navigates you to the corresponding settings section.
-* **Robust Non-Blocking Data Link**: The most advanced feature is a fully configurable "Data Link" marquee that uses the standard ESP32 libraries to make **non-blocking HTTPS requests**.
-Each request runs in its own dedicated task, ensuring that slow API servers will never freeze or stutter the clock's animations.
-* **MQTT Integration**: In addition to polling web APIs, data points can be configured to subscribe to an **MQTT broker**.
-This allows for efficient, real-time data pushes from smart home devices, sensors, or other services on your local network.
-* **Custom Icons**: The marquee can display custom icons (e.g., SUN, CLOUD, WIFI, BTC) on the 14-segment displays alongside the data.
-* **Customizable Display**: For each data point, you can customize the API URL, JSON path, display label, format, icon, and scroll speed.
-You can also switch between the standard "Four Column" data display and a new "Scrolling Text" mode for longer messages.
 * **WiFi Manager**: On first boot, the ESP32 creates a WiFi hotspot and captive portal named **BTTF-Clock-Setup** for easy initial network setup.

-* **Customizable UI Themes**: Change the color scheme of the web interface to one of several included themes, such as "OUTATIME," "Plutonium Glow," "88 MPH," "Mr. Fusion," or "Clock Tower".
+#### **Dynamic Bottom Display Modes**
+The bottom "Last Time Departed" row can be reconfigured to display live, real-time data from the internet.
+Choose from one of three modes:
+* **1. Last Time Departed (Classic Mode)**: The default screen-accurate display showing the time of the last "time jump".
+* **2. Live Weather Display**: Transforms the bottom row into a multi-page weather station.
+It automatically fetches data for a configured city and cycles through pages showing current conditions, temperature, wind speed, and more.
+* **3. Data Link Marquee**: A fully configurable marquee for displaying data from any JSON-based web API or MQTT topic.
+    * **Non-Blocking Requests**: Each API request runs in its own dedicated task, ensuring that slow servers will never freeze or stutter the clock's animations.
+    * **MQTT Integration**: Subscribe to an MQTT broker for efficient, real-time data pushes from smart home devices or sensors.
+    * **API Wizard**: An easy-to-use tool in the web UI that fetches data from a URL and lets you visually map JSON values to the displays without writing any code.
+    * **Scrolling Text Mode**: Configure any data point to scroll long text strings across the entire 13-character width of the display row.

 #### **Customization & Convenience**
-* **Live Wind Speedometer Mode**: Switch the "Last Time Departed" row into a real-time speedometer that shows the current wind speed for your geographic location, fetched from the Open-Meteo API.
 * **Preset Time Jumps**: The web UI comes pre-loaded with famous dates from the movies.
-You can also **add, update, and delete** your own custom date presets, which are saved on the device's flash memory.
+You can also **add, update, and delete** your own custom date presets, which are saved to the device's flash memory.
+* **UI Themes**: Change the color scheme of the web interface to one of several included themes, such as "OUTATIME," "Plutonium Glow," "88 MPH," "Mr. Fusion," or "Clock Tower".
 * **Power Saving "Sleep" Mode**: Displays can be configured to automatically turn off and on at user-defined "departure" and "arrival" times to save energy.
-* **Over-the-Air (OTA) Updates**: Update the firmware wirelessly over your WiFi network using the Arduino IDE, no physical connection required after the initial flash.

 ---
 ## 📸 Gallery